nextauthjs/adapters/packages/mysql2/README.md

 # Mysql2 Adapter

-This is a [`next-auth`](https://next-auth.js.org) adapter for projects that use [mysql2](https://www.npmjs.com/package/mysql2) in their projects to connect to MySQL databases.
+This is a [`next-auth`](https://next-auth.js.org) adapter for projects that use [mysql2](https://www.npmjs.com/package/mysql2) to connect to MySQL databases.

 ## Usage